 The impact of the UK’s withdrawal from the European Union on companies will depend on their role in the delivery chain pursuant to the chemical legislation.
 This may have significant impacts on some of the companies.
-When a company operating in the UK becomes a non-EU company, the role of distributors and downstream users in the delivery chain will change so that in many cases they will become importers in the EU.
-In the future, the import of chemicals from the UK in Finland, for example, will be illegal unless the importing company issues a registration to the European Chemicals Agency (ECHA) pursuant to the REACH regulation.
+When a company operating in the UK has become a non-EU company, the role of distributors and downstream users in the delivery chain has changed so that in many cases they have become importers in the EU.

 For further information on the impacts of the UK’s withdrawal on the obligations of the REACH, CLP and biocide regulations, see ECHA’s website.

 Alternatively, you can contact the Finnish Safety and Chemicals Agency’s helpdesk for advice.